Alaska Water and Sewer Challenge (AWSC)

 At a public event, ADEC’s Village Safe Water Program announced the beginning of Phase 3.
 Access the presentation slides here: Public Presentation held in Anchorage, AK on December 8th, 2015

 The top three selected proposals will be developed into prototypes to be monitored and tested for 9 months according to technical specifications provided by ADEC.
 Three months after pilot testing has ended, each team will submit a Final Report.
 All final reports are expected by the end of summer 2017.
 Access an overview and schematics of the three pilot systems here: Description of the Three Proposed Systems (2015-09-03)

-To improve the health of rural Alaska residents, the Alaska Department of Environmental Conservation is spearheading a research and development effort to find better and more affordable ways to deliver drinking water and sewage disposal services to rural Alaska.
+To improve the health of rural Alaska residents, the Alaska Department of Environmental Conservation, in coordination with tribal, state and federal agencies, is spearheading a research and development effort to find better and more affordable ways to deliver drinking water and sewage disposal services to rural Alaska.

 - Lack of in-home water and sewer service in rural Alaska causes severe skin infections and respiratory illnesses.
 Residents of Southwest Alaska suffer rates of invasive pneumococcal disease (IPD) that are among the highest in the world.

 - To correct this public health problem, agencies have funded conventional, community-wide piped and truck haul systems.
 Although these systems work, they are expensive to construct and many communities cannot afford their high operational costs.

 - Funding to build systems has declined severely while costs have risen sharply.
 The deficit between available funds and needs is over $660 million.